World Geography / Climatology

 day time, the valleys will be hot when compared to the mountains and hence air flows up the slopes from the valley towards the mountains

 which is called Valley Breeze.
 During the nights, the phenomenon is reversed and cool air slides down from mountain peaks to

 Tertiary or Local Winds

 Tertiary winds cover only small areas at a local level.
-They are formed due to local changes in temperature and pressure.
+There are different types of local winds formed due to local changes in temperature

 Different Types of Tertiary Winds

 - Blizzards - Blizzard winds blow from North Pole to North Canada.
 These are strong cold chilly winds occurring during winter.
 They

 bring snow storms and life comes to standstill because of these winds.
 Sometimes, Blizzard winds reach Central US plains where they are called

 - Chinooks - Along the slopes of Rocky Mountains, strong warm winds blow down in Western US known as Chinook winds or Snow Eaters